vgteam/libbdsg/docs/rst/glossary.rst

 Iteratator Methods
 ==================

 The following lists breaks out methods from the various handle graph interfaces by what types of objects they iterate over.
 Note that iteration is **callback-based** and not via traditional Python iterator semantics.
-Iteratee functions should return false to stop iteration.
+Iteratee functions should return ``False`` to stop iteration, and must return ``True`` to continue.
+Not returning anything (i.e. returning ``None``) will stop iteration early.

 --------------
 Node Iterators